 Due to the specialized nature of this presentation it is best applicable to individuals who are residing and/or working in the state of New Jersey.
 This is because it explicitly addresses and quotes portions of the NJ special education code pertinent to speech language and literacy assessments of school-age children in the state of New Jersey.

 - Speech Language Pathologists (SLPs) working in the state of NJ

 - Parents/Caregivers residing in the state of NJ

-- State preschool and school age eligibility criteria for S/L services in NJ
+- Review of state preschool and school-age eligibility criteria for SLP services in NJ

-- Explain NJ dyslexia laws and ASHA’s position on SLPs screening and assessing students for literacy based disorders
+- Outline NJ Dyslexia laws and ASHA’s position on SLPs screening and assessing students for literacy-based disorders

 - Preschool Eligibility for Special Education

 - Preschool Test Selection (General/applies to all states)

 - Initial Assessments Eligibility Criteria: School Age

 - Psychometrically Strong School Aged Test Selection